complyue/hbipy/Readme.md

         # !! try best to avoid such synchronous service calls !!
         if POOR_THROUGHPUT:
-            # !! this holds back throughput REALLY !!
             await ho4peer.co_send_obj(repr(job_result))
+            # !! this holds down throughput REALLY !!
         else:
             # it's best for throughput to send asynchronous notification back
             # to the service consumer